 - Monitor mentions in various languages

-It’s one of the biggest players in the game.
+It’s one of the biggest players in the media monitoring market.

-Apart from features typical for a Web and social media monitoring tool such as keyword monitoring, notifications, reporting, or sentiment analysis and more, Brandwatch offers also:
+Apart from features typical for a media monitoring tool such as keyword monitoring, notifications, reporting, or sentiment analysis, Brandwatch offers also:

 - Demographic data

 - Image analysis

 - Flexible displays